michaelmcarthur/GoogleGeocode-HASS/README.md

 name (Optional): A name to display on the sensor.
 The default is “Google Geocode"

 options (Optional): Select what level of address information you want.
 Choices are 'street_number', 'street', 'city', 'county', 'state', 'postal_code', 'country' or 'formatted_address'.
-You can use any combination of these options, sepirate the options with a comma.
+You can use any combination of these options, separate each option with a comma.
 The default is “street, city"

 display_zone (Optional): Chouse to display a zone when in a zone.
 Choices are 'show' or 'hide'.
 The default is “show"